LucasDelfino92/morrowindsharp/mw#.md

   - [ ] Include Tel Uvirith
   - [ ] Exclude Tel Uvirith
   - [X] None
-- Also install the **AtlAd - Glow in the Dahrk Patch**.
+- Also install the **Project Atlas - Glow in the Dahrk - Interior Sunrays Patch**.
-  - Right-click your installed AtlAd file in the left pane, and click **Reinstall Mod**.
+  - Right-click your installed Project Atlas file in the left pane, and click **Reinstall Mod**.
   - Check the following options in the BAIN installer:
     - [ ] 00 Core
-    - [ ] 01 Textures - Intelligent Textures
-    - [ ] 01 Textures - Vanilla Textures
+    - [ ] 10 Glow in the Dahrk Patch
-    - [X] 02 GITD
-    - [X] 02 GITD - Interior Sunrays
+    - [X] 10 Glow in the Dahrk Patch - Interior Sunrays
+    - [ ] 20 BC Mushrooms - Normal - Glowing Bitter Coast Patch
+    - [ ] 20 BC Mushrooms - Smoothed
+    - [ ] 20 BC Mushrooms - Smoothed - Glowing Bitter Coast Patch
+    - [ ] 30 Redware - Smoothed
+    - [ ] 40 Urns - Smoothed
+    - [ ] 50 Wood Poles - Hi-Res Texture
-  - Rename the mod to **AtlAd - Glow in the Dahrk Patch**.
+  - Rename the mod to **Project Atlas - Glow in the Dahrk - Interior Sunrays Patch**.
 This will install the patch as a separate mod.

 > Note that new window meshes added by mods will require a patch for glowing windows.